 We select “Mixed-strength interactions” from the drop down menu.

 Booya!
-Newly-updated plan that focuses extra thoroughness in a very smart way.
-This new plan has: (a) less than a third as many tests as our “brute force” 4-way test solution had, (b) 100% coverage of every targeted, high-priority 4-way interaction, AND (c) – as usual – 100% coverage of every pair of Values!
+Newly-updated model that focuses extra thoroughness in a very smart way.
+It has: (a) less than a third as many tests as our “brute force” 4-way test solution had, (b) 100% coverage of every targeted, high-priority 4-way interaction, AND (c) – as usual – 100% coverage of every pair of Values!

-Mind maps can be exported from this DesignWise plan to facilitate stakeholder discussions.
+Mind maps can be exported from this DesignWise model to facilitate stakeholder discussions.

 Detailed test scripts (complete with stepped-out tester instructions and rule-generated Expected Results) can be exported also: